 Tip #4: Trade Volatile Stocks

 High volatility is what you see when there’s a lot of up and down.
 If there’s no movement, you can’t make a profit.

 Tip #5: Use Mental Stops

-Mental stops are one of my day-trading secrets.
-A mental stop differs from a physical stop in that you don’t set the stop with your trading software.
-Instead, you do it based on your mental stop criteria.
-One of the best ways to do this is to focus on the risk-reward ratio.
+Mental stops are one of my personal day trading secrets.
+A mental stop differs from a physical stop — you don’t set a stop with trading software.
+Instead, you’re pinky-swearing to yourself that you’ll enter and exit a trade at the points you set.

 Tip #6: Never Stop Learning